 - Carefully fry the tenders on both sides until golden brown (approximately 8-10 minutes) and the chicken is no longer pink in the middle.

-- Carefully remove the chicken tenders from the hot oil using a large slotted spoon and place on a rack to drain.
+- Carefully remove the chicken tenders from the hot oil using a large slotted spoon and place them on a rack to drain.

 - Season lightly with additional salt, if desired.

-- Continue the same process with the remaining chicken tenders.
-To make the dipping sauce stir the maple syrup, mustard, and honey together in a small bowl.
+- To make the dipping sauce stir the maple syrup, mustard, and honey together in a small bowl.

 - Serve the tenders with the sauce.